Free Non Profit Background Checks (Organizations & Volunteers)

 Board of Director members may also undergo a reference check to make sure they will be a good fit for the organization.
 Reference checks can be done via telephone or email to get a better picture of the potential board member.

 Board members for organizations that work with victims of domestic abuse, sexual assault, or child endangerment may also check to see if the potential member is subject to a restraining order or domestic violence protection order.
-Does a restraining order go on your record?
 Since restraining orders are court records, they are public and can appear on a person’s record.
 Violations of a restraining order are often criminal charges which will also appear on a person’s record.

 The amount of information and type of background check needed will determine the amount of time it takes to get a report back.